Initiatives Aimed at Occupational Health and Safety and Health and Productivity Management that Support the Activity of Employees

 ITOCHU Corporation maintains global business operations with roughly 800 rotational staffs stationed overseas, and sends a total of ten thousand staffs on overseas business travel from Headquarters in Japan each year.

-In terms of overseas security management, based on the belief that a close communication between the overseas location and Japan is important, the specialist who are in charge of overseas safety have assigned security management to some staffs in each regional headquarters of eight blocs worldwide.
+In terms of overseas security management, because a close communication between the overseas location and Japan is important, the specialist who are in charge of overseas safety have assigned security management to staff in charge of human resources and general affairs in each regional headquarters of eight blocs worldwide.
 Information concerning politics, economics, public safety and other factors is periodically collected and disseminated internally, at the safety measures meeting, public security seminars, etc. We have also established a system to cover regions where information is more difficult to obtain through contracts with international security consultant firms.
 We provide seminars regarding safety and medical practices to our employees and their family, before and after dispatch to overseas.
 To prepare for emergencies such as diseases or injuries, including preventative measures for infectious diseases in the dispatched area, we collaborate with a special medical service company and developed complete support systems for preventative and post-incident measures, such as providing advice in case of sickness and injuries, including emergency transportation.

 We make it mandatory for employees to be assigned overseas to receive the vaccinations recommended by the national government for each region.
 Vaccination-related expenses are assumed by the company.
 Such employees receive vaccinations at the Health Administration Center of ITOCHU Corporation or at a nearby travel clinic.

-With regard to safety initiatives in Japan, we implement countermeasures against large-scale disasters that are likely to occur in this country, such as earthquakes.
-These include the creation of a disaster manual, the preparation of disaster supplies such as drinking water, food, and toilets, emergency drills, and training on responses to the safety confirmation service.
+With regard to safety initiatives in Japan, we implement countermeasures against large-scale disasters, such as earthquakes.
+These include the creation of a business continuity plan (BCP), the preparation of disaster supplies such as drinking water, food, and toilets, emergency drills, and training on responses to the safety confirmation service.

-We encourage our employees and their family to prepare for large-scale disasters every day, such as securing means of communicating with their families, ensuring that they have walking shoes available, and checking the route for walking home.
+We encourage our employees and their family to prepare for large-scale disasters, such as securing means of communicating with their families, ensuring that they have walking shoes available, and checking the route for walking home.

 Health and Productivity Management